gavin-robey/fractal_visualizer/instructions/README-4.1.md

         ```python
         raise NotImplementedError("Invalid palette requested")
         ```
+    -   `PaletteFactory` needs some information about a fractal to properly construct a `Palette` to be used with it (e.g. the number of iterations).
+Information returned by `FractalParser` *may* be given to `PaletteFactory`.
+However, the actual `Palette` object *should not* contain or use the `fractalInfo` object directly.
+    -   ```python
+        import FractalParser
+        import PaletteFactory

+        fractalInfo = FractalParser.parseFracFile(sys.argv[1])
+        palette = PaletteFactory.makePalette(paletteName, fractalInfo)
+        ```
 5.  `ImagePainter` class
     -   Continuing the work of the last sprint, convert this module into a class
         -   This class remains the *only* place in the program where `tkinter` is imported and used directly
-    -   The `ImagePainter` constructor takes the products of the `FractalFactory` and `PaletteFactory` as input
+    -   The `ImagePainter` constructor takes the products of the `FractalFactory`, `PaletteFactory`, and `FractalParser` as input
         -   Create the `ImagePainter` object in `main.py` **after** the factories have done their thing
         -   The `ImagePainter` does not use or know about the factories; it simply consumes their products
-        -   Neither does the `ImagePainter` know about command-line arguments
+        -   Neither does the `ImagePainter` know about command-line arguments or `.frac` files
+            -   It *may* see a data-structure which stores the result of parsing this `.frac` file
     -   The `ImagePainter` employs the **Strategy Design Pattern** when it calls a fractal object's `.count()` method
         -   `ImagePainter` does **not** use an `if`/`elif`/`else` decision tree that handles each type of fractal individually
         -   It relies on Duck-Typing to treat all `Fractal`s exactly the same
+        -   `ImagePainter` *directly* takes advantage of polymorphism and the fact that each `Fractal` "quacks" the same way with the `Fractal.count` method
 6. Documentation (UML, user manual, etc.) from the previous assignment is congruent with final the product.
 List the names of possible palettes in the user manual as this program will not regard absent command line arguments as an error and will not print a usage message.
 7. Seven (7) meaningful, non-trivial unit tests are included.
     -   All of them pass.